Table of Contents

 - in people with solid tumors

-- in people with certain rare genetic conditions (if you have a rare genetic condition it is generally advisable to always check with your medical provider prior to starting a new diet)
+- in people with certain rare genetic conditions (if you have a rare genetic condition it is generally advisable to always check with your healthcare provider (and more specifically your geneticist if you have one) prior to starting a new diet)

 The Mediterranean diet largely conforms to the Dietary Guidelines for Americans, so much so that Table A3-5 describes how to follow this.
 As indicated in the comparative reviews above, there is ample evidence suggesting significant benefits from following the Mediterranean diet.
-One review found the Mediterranean diet to have significant favorable evidence with no evidence of harmful effects, a finding not seen with any of the other examined diets.(Dinu, 2020) If anybody does want to follow a named diet, the Mediterranean diet is a very reasonable choice.
+One of the above reviews found the Mediterranean diet to have significant favorable evidence with no evidence of harmful effects, a finding not seen with any of the other examined diets.(Dinu, 2020) If you do want to follow a named diet, the Mediterranean diet is a very reasonable choice.

 Several recent reviews have evaluated the Mediterranean diet:

-- A 2020 SR/MA evaluating the impact of the Mediterranean diet on endothelial function evaluated 14 RCTs with people of various health statuses and found that the Mediterranean diet improved endothelial function and overall flow-mediated dilation increased 1.66%.(Shannon, 2020) Other research indicates a 1% increase in flow-mediated dilation may correlate with a 13% decreased risk of CV events, and thus a 1.66% increase corresponds to a 22% reduction in risk.
+- A 2020 SR/MA evaluating the impact of the Mediterranean diet on endothelial function evaluated 14 RCTs with people of various health statuses and found that the Mediterranean diet improved endothelial function; overall flow-mediated dilation increased 1.66%.(Shannon, 2020) The authors note that prior research indicates a 1% increase in flow-mediated dilation may correlate with a 13% decreased risk of cardiovascular events, and thus a 1.66% increase corresponds to a 22% reduction in risk.

 - A 2020 SR/MA of 84 papers from 57 unique trials evaluating the impact of the Mediterranean diet on metabolic health found that compared to a control diet the Mediterranean diet led to(Papadaki, 2020):

 - a decrease in body weight (-1.72 kg), body mass index (-0.41), and waist circumference (-1.47 cm)